Releasing balloons into the atmosphere is a dangerous hazard to the environment and here is why.

 - The Indy 500 still releases balloons on race day as tradition.

-Please see article: Are latex and/or foil balloons biodegradable?
+Please see the article: Are latex and/or foil balloons biodegradable?
 How do I dispose of it?